-Sweet potatoes are a starchy vegetable that have the same texture as a normal white potato but are much sweeter in taste.
+Sweet potatoes are a starchy vegetable that have a similar texture to a normal white potato (softer) but are much sweeter in taste.
 Hence, the name.

 Are baked sweet potatoes healthy for you?

-Baked sweet potatoes are packed with complex carbs and fiber making them a healthy addition to any meal.
+Baked sweet potatoes are packed with complex carbs, fiber, vitamin c, and antioxidants making them a healthy addition to any meal.
 Sweet potatoes are naturally gluten-free, vegan, and paleo-friendly.
 They’re sweet in flavor and the kids will love them!

 Sweet Potato Nutrition Stats